nosarthur/nosarthur.github.io/_drafts/gita-milestone4.md

 - **milestone 4: speedup**
 - milestone 5: miscellaneous topics

-So far the `gita pull` command executes `git pull` in each repo sequentially.
+In the previous posts, the `gita pull` command executes `git pull` in each repo sequentially.
-This is actually the least efficient way to run multiple tasks.
-Suppose the remote server of the first repo has network issues, then the execution for all other repo need to wait.
+This is very efficient for multiple tasks: if the remote server of the first repo is slow, the execution for all other repos are delayed.

 There are two obvious improvements

+- use multiple CPU cores for multiple tasks
-- work on the next repo while waiting for the current one
+- switch to the next task while waiting for the current one
-- use other CPU cores if they are available

 Before we commit to any implementation, let's first go over some basics on operating system (OS) in the next session.